quic/aimet/Docs/user_guide/model_quantization.rst

 Use Cases
 =========
-1. **Predict on-target accuracy**: AIMET enables a user to simulate the effects of quantization to get a first order estimate of the model’s accuracy when run on quantized targets.
+1. **Predict on-target accuracy**: AIMET enables a user to simulate the effects of quantization to get a first order estimate of the model's accuracy when run on quantized targets.
 This is useful to get an estimate of on-target accuracy without needing an actual target platform.
 Note that to create a simulation model, AIMET uses representative data samples to compute per-layer quantization encodings.

     .. image:: ../images/quant_use_case_1.PNG